 - Developer’s Dedication: This topic is geared towards how much time the developer spends on the game post-launch.
 If the developer is constantly updating the game with updates, patches and actually listen to their community, a high rating will be given.
 If the game hasn’t been updated in a month, then the rating will be lower.

 - Replay Value: Some games aren’t always worth coming back to.
 That doesn’t mean that they’re bad.
 However, if the replay is low, the rating for this topic will be low.

 Why 2.5 instead of 3.5?
 If a well-polished game hasn’t been updated in a while, it might get a lower “Developer’s Dedication” score.
 Just one of these scores being low can easily plummet the overall score.
 The 2.5 average helps keep good games from getting low scores due to technical purposes.

 We will always put the necessary disclaimers at the bottom of the reviews so you, the reader, are aware of the important information surrounding the review.
 There will be disclaimers if the game was given to us for free or if the game is in early access.

 We believe it to be ethical to review early access games.
 You usually pay for early access games so you might as well know how good the product is.
 That being said, early access games are constantly being updated with new features.
 As the games update, our reviews will follow suit as closely as possible.

 Sometimes we will pay for games out of pocket.
 Other times we will receive review codes from game developers.
 If this happens, we want to make it abundantly clear that we did receive the title for free.
-This doesn’t affect the overall quality or opinion of the game as a whole.
+This doesn’t affect the overall quality or opinion of the game.
 We find it ethically responsible to inform the reader if we received a free review copy of a game.

-As mentioned previously, games are reviewed on a ten-point scale.
+As mentioned before, games are reviewed on a five-point scale in increments of 0.5.
 Here is how the rating works:

-Even masterpieces aren’t perfect, but these ones come close.
+Even masterpieces aren’t perfect, but these come close.